 Holidays are Coming.

 With the cold up here, comes the holidays.
 I actually love the holiday season and everything that comes with it!
-I love Halloween, I love Thanksgiving and I especially love Christmas!
-I love the songs, the movies, the cozy sweaters, boots, the fact that I get to dress bulky and not in tanks and shorts!
+Halloween, Thanksgiving and I especially love Christmas!
+The songs, the movies, the cozy sweaters, boots, the fact that I get to dress bulky and not in tanks and shorts!
 Eek!

 I have a closet full of cozy sweaters that I love bringing out in the winter months.
 And yes, my dogs do too!
 Buttons in her little petticoats and Atlas in her sweaters and thick vest – my dogs are too cute.
 Both my females love the sweater season like I do, so when I pull their tote out that has all their clothing in it, they come running and sniffing at it to see what I’m putting on them today.